 - Google does not use bounce rate in their ranking algorithm.

-- A high bounce rate isn’t always a bad thing.
+- High bounce rates aren’t always a bad thing.

-Bounce rate is a ratio between single-page sessions and all sessions.
+Bounce rate is a web analytics metric that measures the ratio between single-page sessions with no user interaction events and all sessions.

 - Bounce Rate represents the percentage of sessions in which the entrance page was the only pageview of the session.